msmych/aperitif/NeoVim/blog/nvim-01-basics.md

 ## Map leader and first keymap

-Let's create a keymap that will write to file on hitting `Space` followed by `w`.
+Let's create a keymap that will write to file on pressing `Space` followed by `w`.
 First, let's set `Space` as a map leader.
 Map leader is a key that many of your custom keymaps will start with.
 To set map leader to `Space`, go to insert mode (`i`) and put the following lines:
 ```lua
 vim.g.mapleader = ' '
 vim.g.maplocalleader = ' '